-The Philippines is home to some of the very best scuba diving in Southeast Asia, with marine life in all shapes and sizes, warm, clear water, and spectacular coral-covered reefscapes.
-And, while there’s plenty of excitement on offer for more experienced divers, the Philippines is also a top-rated destination for beginners.
+The Philippines is home to some of the very best scuba diving in the world, with marine life in all shapes and sizes, warm, clear water, and spectacular coral-covered reefscapes.
+And, while there’s plenty of excitement on offer for more experienced divers, the Philippines is also one of Southeast Asia's top-rated destination for learning to dive.

 Read on to discover the best beginner diving in the Philippines, with destinations handpicked by ZuBlu’s team of travel experts!